V-Sekai-fire/wax/README.md

 This repo contains a reference implementation of wax called `waxc`, written from scratch in C89.

-- Compiles from wax to C, C++, Java, TypeScript, Python, C#, Swift, Lua and WebAssembly.
+- Compiles from wax to C, C++, Java, TypeScript, Python, C#, Swift, and Lua.
 - It seems pretty fast.
 Compiling a 700 lines file takes 0.015 seconds on Macbook Pro 2015.
 Comparison: the output TypeScript, which is also 700 lines long, took `tsc` 1.5 seconds to compile.
 - Additionally, it can emit a very detailed and low-level syntax tree in JSON format.
 (If your favourite language is not a supported wax target yet, it's not too hard to go from this file and write a code generator :)
 - It can print the tokenization and the abstract syntax tree to terminal.